petermoorey/NANOG-80-Hackathon/README.md

 Here are some examples of the policy rules we'd like to assess for a given prefix:

-- Validate origin ASN
+- Validate correct origin ASN
-- Identify BGP route hijacking
+- Identify instances of BGP route hijacking
+- Verify correct provider route handling based on BGP community values

 ## Policy Definition